 There are also several other slightly moderate trekking routes that take about eight to ten days.
 The Jhomolhari trek takes eight days and is at a slightly lower elevation.
 One of the most popular trekking route connects the capital city Thimphu with the beautiful valleys of Paro.
 Known as the Drukpath trek, the route runs through many beautiful lakes, valleys, rivers and villages with typical two storied traditional Bhutanese houses.

+The Druk path takes around five days to complete.
 Trekking in Bhutan can also be a great opportunity to mingle with the local communities and join in the celebrations and festivals.